wdbm/stream_monitor/README.md

 }
 ```

 When the script `stream_monitor.py` is executed, it imports the configuration and runs in a continuous loop, sending a Pushbullet alert whenever it detects that a stream is not being updated in its expected update time.
+The script has options for alarms and verbosity.